Wuchuan County, Inner Mongolia: Ancient history

-In 916, Wuchuan belonged to the state of Qidan(契丹).
+In 916, Wuchuan belonged to the state of Khitan.
 Archeological sites have also been found from the Yuan, Liao and Jin states.
-Some Song Dynasty coins were also unearthed.
+Some Song dynasty coins were also unearthed.
 In addition, eight ancient tombs and seven ruins of towns from that period were discovered around the area of Dongtucheng along the river Qiangpan.

+Administrative divisions

+Wuchuan County is made up of 3 towns and 6 townships.